Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Discussion

-Although we have demonstrated that it is possible to analyse large 4D samples with CNNs where using existing options may not be feasible, it is apparent from our work that the process of generating synthetic data with which to train a CNN comes at a significant resource and time cost that may not be accessible to everyone.
-Choosing how to generate data that models real data may also be a necessary preliminary step, which brings with it a new set of challenges.
-In our case, we faced the complication of finding a balance between the size of the data that we considered, and the size of the CNN that we used.
-The decision to use a relatively simple CNN architecture in our experiments was made in order to demonstrate how readily CNNs could be applied to our task, but was also a result of being confined to the VRAM capacity of the available hardware; introducing additional layers, connections, or training parameters would potentially increase the hardware requirements.
+In our case, we faced the complication of finding a balance between the size of the data that we considered and the size of the CNN that we used.
+The decision to use a relatively simple CNN architecture in our experiments was made to demonstrate how readily CNNs could be applied to our task, but it was also a result of being confined to the VRAM capacity of the available hardware; introducing additional layers, connections, or training parameters would potentially increase the hardware requirements.
 In the near term, performance gains could be achieved through improved software engineering.
 In the long term, improvements may come in the form of cost reduction and hardware advances, which would certainly make exploring deeper, wider, or more sophisticated 4D CNN architectures, similar to the many well-established options that are available in lower-dimensions~\citep{Sim14,Sze15,He16}, more tractable; the hope would be to determine which architectures cope best with topological applications, such as estimating Betti numbers.
+The application of TDA to the network architecture itself may offer some insight into this line of enquiry, similarly as demonstrated in~\citep{Car20}.